 6. Your Reporting Requirements

-Beware – all software solutions are not created equal and one of the most important factors to consider is whether the solution will provide you – and all users in your business – with data they need to actually improve compliance, performance and risk management.
+Beware – all software solutions are not created equal and one of the most important factors to consider is whether the solution will provide you – and all users in your business – with the data they need to actually improve compliance, performance, and risk management.

 Some things to consider when it comes to reporting:

 - Can you create user-specific dashboards for your own metrics, analytics, and graphs or do you have to rely on canned/set reports?

 - Can you report across all audit/inspection data (regardless of where it was in the business it was entered) to get key metrics for your entire business in one view?

 - Does the solution include a business intelligence (i.e. Microsoft PowerBI, Tableau, etc.) analytics tool or do you have to export data or use external third-party reporting tools to generate the aggregated enterprise-level metrics, analytics, and reports you will need?

 - Does the solution allow for enterprise-wide data roll up and drill through reporting?